Debrework Zewdie

 Debrework Zewdie (ደብረወርቅ ዘውዴ), is an Ethiopian immunologist, known for her role in shaping international response to the HIV/AIDS epidemic and her leadership positions at the World Bank and the Global Fund to Fight AIDS, Tuberculosis and Malaria.
 She holds a Ph.D. in Clinical Immunology from the University of London and was a Senior MacArthur Fellow at the Harvard Center for Population and Development Studies as well as a Richard L. and Ronay A. Menschel Senior Leadership Fellow at the Harvard T.H.
 Chan School of Public Health in 2015.
 During her Fellowship at the Harvard Chan School, she also participated as a speaker on Voices in Leadership, an original webcast series, in a discussion titled, "Leadership in Getting AIDS on the World Bank Agenda", moderated by Dr. Barry Bloom.

 She is an advocate for women's health and was a founding vice president and member of the Society for Women and AIDS in Africa (SWAA) and a member of the Organisation for Women in Science for the Developing World (OWSD).

 Education

 She earned a B.Sc in Biology from the Addis Ababa University and went on to complete a Ph.D in Clinical Immunology from the University of London in 1982.
 Zewdie did her postdoctoral fellowship research in Microbiology at SYVA, a diagnostics company in Palo Alto, California.

+She was awarded a Senior MacArthur Fellowship at Harvard University and later participated as a Richard L. and Ronay A. Menschel Senior Leadership Fellow at Harvard T.H.
+Chan School of Public Health, Boston, MA, USA.